 7 TIPS FOR STAYING HUMAN IN A TIME OF SOCIAL DISTANCING

 We’re all dealing with a new (and hopefully temporary) reality that feels ripped from the screenplay of a 2011 movie where only Matt Damon is immune.
-Our new reality, brought to us by COVID-19, or Corona Virus as it’s also known, means many of us actually can’t even go to see a movie now, let alone eat in a restaurant or even hang out with our near and dear in the ways we “normally” do.
+Our new reality, brought to us by COVID-19, or Coronavirus as it’s also known, means we actually can’t even go to see a movie now, let alone eat in a restaurant or even hang out with our near and dear in the ways we “normally” do.

 There is no “normal” for the moment, and when we’re all physically distancing ourselves from each other--whether working from home, self-isolating, being quarantined or just maintaining an unnatural amount of physical space between our bodies to create a reduced risk--when we do these things we know are supposed to keep us safe, we’re often left feeling lonely, anxious, and even ostracized.
 Here are seven tips to help keep you connected (and even creative!) while you practice social distancing like a solid citizen.

 Sure you’d rather meet up with your friends in person.
 But just getting together online and doing things “together-apart” can be really uplifting.
 Start a new group chat with memes about how you’re feeling--or share creative ways for how to hide from your children when they drive you bananas while not going to school.
 Set a calendar invite for a Virtual Cocktail Party via Zoom or Google Hangouts.
 Start a home cooking challenge circle and share photos of the dishes you create while nesting at home.
 Find ways to see the faces of people you love.